asananddevsingh/webpack-v5/README.md

     adminApp: './src/adminApp.js',
   },
 };

 **NOTE: The property name (app, adminApp) of page should be used to name chunk in `HtmlWebpackPlugin`.**

+new HtmlWebpackPlugin({
+  title: 'My Page',
+  filename: 'index.html',
+  template: './public/tempalte.html',
+  chunks: ['app'], // The chunk name should be same as of the page name from the entry object above.
+}),

 ```

 #### Optimization